 So… why do you delay pregnancy/use condoms?

 Transport out to the villages is a tricky thing; there are limited vehicles, limited drivers, and limited daylight to contend with.
-The best way to get where you need to go, and meet with the people you wish to see, is typically to jump into one of the white MVP Land Cruisers or, if you’re terrifically unlucky, the cluster’s sole ambulance (which lives in at MVP headquarters in Tabora) along with several other people headed in roughly the same direction.
+The best way to get where you need to go, and meet with the people you wish to see, is typically to jump into one of the white MVP Land Cruisers or, if the fates frown upon you, the cluster’s sole ambulance (which lives in at MVP headquarters in Tabora) along with several other people headed in roughly the same direction.
 As the Community/Gender and Education sectors often work closely together, I have joined community and gender facilitators as they met up with CEWs in their home villages to conduct a rapid survey of the most vulnerable households in the cluster.
 Walking from house to house, we spoke with the poorest families in this remote corner of Tanzania, grappling with the most difficult situations in the entire village cluster.
 Elderly couples with no safety net to protect themselves, who had nonetheless taken in multiple children who had lost mothers to AIDS.
 Women younger than me with seven children, each born less than a year apart and pregnant yet again, with absentee husbands unwilling to support the growing brood.
 Nine year old heads of household, living in a larger compound with other food-insecure families looking after them as they can.

 These are the stories of poverty that, according to some narrative threads, define the African continent.
 I have a strong distaste for this narrative thread, as those who have never visited but only seen images of babies with distended bellies and flies in their eyes can be misled to believe this is a hopeless place, mired in its own failure.
 This narrative is extremely limited, of course, and its brightest critics have given this problem of representation without dignity much more articulate criticism than I can muster.